easy portal contact

 For the complete list of mandatory information for the different types of invoices as well as other helpful explanations, see our article entitled Incoming Invoices: incoming invoices Incoming invoice processing: Everything you need to know.

-A formal invoice check should always be the first step in the incoming invoice process once the invoice has been received.
+A formal invoice check is the first step in ensuring compliance with global standards and local regulations, crucial for multinational operations.
 You check each invoice to ensure that it contains all the information required for the invoice type in question.
 The reason for this order is that if there is a formal error in an incoming invoice, it should not be moved on the factual check, but rather returned to the invoice issuer for amendment.

 How to digitally verify and process invoices automatically